Floods encircle Bangkok industrial estates

 It is now only about 7 km (4.5 miles) from the Silom business and entertainment district at the heart of Bangkok.

-Somkid Tanwatanakul, deputy governor of the Industrial Estate Authority of Thailand (IEAT), told Reuters floodwater had reached the vicinity of the Lat Krabang Industrial Estate in the east of the city and was now about 1.5 meters (5 feet) high.
+Somkid Tanwatanakul, deputy governor of the Industrial Estate Authority of Thailand (IEAT), told Reuters floodwater had reached the vicinity of the Lat Krabang Industrial Estate in the east of the city and was now about 1.5 metres high.

-"We have strengthened dikes around the estate to 2.6 meters (8.5 feet) high.
+"We have strengthened dikes around the estate to 2.6 metres high.
 My worry is if this much water continues to hold for a long time with nowhere to go, the estate might not make it."

 The estate has 254 factories with almost 50,000 workers.
 Consumer goods giant Unilever Pcl, Johnson & Johnson, Isuzu Motors and Honda Motor Co all have plants there.

-It is about 10 km (6 miles) north of Bangkok's main Suvarnabhumi airport, which is functioning normally inside a reinforced dike at least 3 meters (10 feet) high.
+It is about 10 km (6 miles) north of Bangkok's main Suvarnabhumi airport, which is functioning normally inside a reinforced dike at least 3 metres high.

 Flag carrier Thai Airways International Pcl said on Monday it had moved its ticket office from its headquarters in northern Bangkok to Suvarnabhumi and two other locations because access had become difficult.